 - Property files arranged by street address include newspaper clippings, photographs, research notes, and other miscellaneous information.
-If the property is (or was at one time) a plantation, check the subject vertical file guide in the catalog room under the section Plantations.
+If the property is (or was at one time) a plantation, check the subject vertical file guide in the reading room under the section Plantations.
 Please ask for assistance. - Manuscript collections.
 Some of our manuscript collections include house history information such as building sketches and descriptions, renovation plans, inventories of furnishings, photographs, information concerning property disputes, deeds and titles, and other miscellaneous material.
 Some of these materials can be found through an address search in the online catalog.
 For a list of addresses, do a Subject search for "Streets."
 Searching by the property owner's name is likely the best way to locate any relevant manuscript collections. - Buist, Moore, Smythe & McGee Title abstract and plat books, 1854-ca. 1960.
 Ninety-seven bound volumes containing abstracts of title for properties in downtown Charleston and Charleston County, and to a lesser extent, properties in Beaufort, Colleton, Dorchester, Jasper, Williamsburg, Georgetown, Florence, and Berkeley counties.
 Please ask to see the Buist Card Index. - Map & Plats.
-Copies of some of our maps are located in the map case in the library.
-For more maps and plats, check the online catalog under property name or locality.
+Check the online catalog under property name or locality.
+Many plats for property in Charleston have the title [Plat of Charleston City lots].
+Perform a keyword search for "Charleston city lots" and the street name or area you are researching. - Manuscript collections of surveyors, civil engineers, and plat collectors.
+The SCHS holds several collections consisting of plats and maps created by surveyors and civil engineers, as well as papers of individuals who collected maps and plats. - John McCrady plat collection, SCHS call # 510.00.
+This collection consists of over 600 primarily eighteenth and nineteenth century plats (some are copies of earlier plats) pertaining to properties in the Lowcountry. - Gaillard plat collection, SCHS call # 575.00.
+This collection chiefly consists of plats created or collected by the surveying and civil engineering firm of Gaillard & Gaillard. - Joseph D. Taylor papers, SCHS call # 525.00.
+The papers of Joseph D. Taylor, a surveyor and public official who lived in the Adams Run area, contain hundreds of plats he surveyed for land transactions and phosphate prospecting from 1866 to 1910, primarily in Colleton County.